Firms and the Intergenerational Transmission of Labor Market Advantage (with Nathan Wilmers) | working paper

 How Robust are Country Rankings in Educational Mobility? (with Ely Strömberg) | working paper

 Read moreAs robustness of social science is getting more attention, analytical choices have turned out to be more important than previously thought.
 In this paper, we investigate the robustness of intergenerational educational mobility estimates using multiverse analysis, a technique for incorporating many analyses into one framework while varying analytical choices such as variable coding, mobility measures, and exclusion criteria.
 Using European Social Survey (ESS) data from 16 European countries, results show substantial variation, both in point estimates and rank orderings among countries.
 Even so, the central tendency of country ranks accords well with previous literature.
 While any single ranking comes with considerable uncertainty, the field has nevertheless produced a relatively robust set of empirical findings.

-The Geography of Intergenerational Mobility in the Fourth Industrial Revolution (with Thor Berger) | working paper
+The Geography of Intergenerational Mobility in Europe (with Olivia Granström) | working paper

 Read moreHow do opportunities for intergenerational mobility depend on the place where you live?
 We address this question using European Social Survey data, studying the association in occupational rank and social class between parents and children, and how it varies by region.
 Both ways of measuring occupational mobility produce similar results but there is a clear distinction between upward mobility, largely driven by structural change, and relative mobility which is thought to closer reflect (in)equality of opportunity.
 Capital regions are hubs of absolute upward, but not always relative, mobility.
 Absolute upward mobility is correlated with a range of human capital, labor market, demographic, and socio-spatial characteristics.
 By contrast, the only robust predictor of relative mobility is income differences between social classes.
 More inequality entails less mobility, and this relationship holds within countries.

 A Caution on the Discordant Parenting Design (with Martin Hällsten) | working paper